crytic/contract-explorer/README.md

     "slither.exclude": ["unused-state"],
     "slither.include": ["external-function"]
 }
 ```

+An exmaple configuration can be found in `example/settings.json`

 ### Run Extension
 Run the extension from the command palette by pressing (`Ctrl+Shift+P` or `Cmd+Shift+P` on Mac)